polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/connect-relay.md

   - launch
 ---

-<Objectives
-  data={[
-    {
-      title: 'Goal',
-      description: 'Connect a parachain to a relay chain', },
+This guide steps through how to connect a parachain to a relay chain.

-    {
-      title: 'Use Cases',
-      description: `
+This guide illustrates:
-- Obtain a para ID
+- How to obtain a para ID
-- Register a parachain
+- How to register a parachain
-- Obtain a parachain slot
+- How to obtain a parachain slot
-      `,
-    },
-    {
-      title: 'Overview',
-      description: `

 Launching a parachain requires a series of steps to ensure that the relay chain knows exactly what the parachain's runtime logic is once a slot on the relay chain is secured.
 In order to achieve this, you will need to have previously successfully generated a **para ID, genesis state and Wasm runtime blob**.
-After successfully registering your parachain, you will be able to obtain a parachain slot (in testing though \`sudo\`, and in production via auctions and crowdloans) and start producing blocks.
+After successfully registering your parachain, you will be able to obtain a parachain slot (in testing though `sudo`, and in production via auctions and crowdloans) and start producing blocks.
-      `,
-    },
-  ]}
-/>

 The [Cumulus Tutorial](/tutorials/connect-other-chains/start-relay) is the best place to start if you are new to parachain development.
 This guide is a quick reference and leaves out important details to consider when performing these steps.
-`}
-/>

-## Steps

-### 1. Reserve a para ID
+## Reserve a para ID

-You need a para ID to perform any operation referencing your parachain/parathread for a specific relay chain.
+First, you need a para ID to perform any operation referencing your parachain/parathread for a specific relay chain.
 For example, for providing the Wasm blob or genesis state, creating channels to other parachains for XCM, starting a crowdloan, etc.

 - Navigate to the `Network` -> `Parachains` section in the apps UI.
 If running a node with ws on port 9944, this